 - human factors

-This program helps students develop an understanding of contemporary industrial design issues through specialized research and design skills.
+This program helps students develop an understanding of contemporary design issues and develop skills by conducting specialized research.
 It also prepares the graduate student for a career in industrial design education.

 This is a research-based degree.
 Students interested in a studio-based program should refer to the Master of Industrial Design.